metoppv/improver/doc/source/metadata/Reference.rst

 This coordinate variable represents one half of the positional information for gridded data held on a Latitude-Longitude (strictly, equirectangular) projection.
-This is also used for site positions, which are are only provided in latitude and longitude.
+This is also used for site positions, which are only provided in latitude and longitude.
 It has the ``standard_name`` attribute set to ``latitude`` and ``units`` set to ``degrees``.